jbrumf/qc_basics/doc_src/Quantum_computing_basics.md

 \big(\ket{A_1}\otimes\ket{A_2}\big) \otimes \big(\ket{B_1}\otimes\ket{B_2}\big) = \ket{A_1}\otimes\ket{A_2}\otimes \ket{B_1}\otimes\ket{B_2}
 ```

 The tensor product of individual pure qubit states gives the state of the N-qubit system.
-However, it is not necessarily possible to factor the state back into individual qubit states after quantum gate operations have been applied.
+However, it is not necessarily possible to factor the state back into individual qubit states after multi-qubit quantum gate operations have been applied.
 For example, the following is an *entangled* state that is not separable into the tensor product of individual qubit states:

 ```math
 \frac{1}{\sqrt{2}} (\ket{01} + \ket{10} )
 ```

+A pair of entangled qubits do not each have their own individual state, but together have a joint state that describes the system of two qubits.
+Entanglement is a strange property of quantum systems that makes it possible to know everything about a system but nothing about its parts.
+In general, to model an N-qubit system, we need to consider the state as a single vector in $2^N$ dimenional Hilbert space.

 Unentangled states are separable and can therefore be simulated efficiently on a classical computer.
 Without any entanglement, quantum computers would be no more powerful than classical computers.